LukasStonie/clc3-2025-project-aghaei-fallmann-steininger/README.md

 The python FastAPI is executed in a containerized environment.
 A different container running Prometheus will be used to scrape metrics from the FastAPI application and store them.
 A third container running Grafana will be connected to Prometheus to visualize the metrics in a dashboard.
-All three container are running locally (**or should we use cloud vms at least?**) using Docker Compose for development purposes, since the focus of this project is on monitoring and visualization.
+All three containers are deployed in the cloud using kubernetes.
-The database that the FastAPI application connects to is hosted in the cloud.
+The database that the FastAPI application connects to is also hosted in the cloud.

 ![architecture.png](./docs/data/architecture.png)
 ##### Cloud computing relation
-The database used in this project is hosted in the cloud.
-Additionally, observability and monitoring are crucial aspects of cloud computing, and this project aims to demonstrate how to effectively monitor and visualize application performance.
+Observability and monitoring are crucial aspects of cloud computing, and this project aims to demonstrate how to effectively monitor and visualize application performance.

 ##### Milestones 🪨